noahai4eda/noahai4eda.github.io/README.md

-# AI4Verification
+# AI4EDA in Noah's Ark Lab

-This is the website source on ai4verification, including our recent projects and some survey on boolean satisfactory and verifcation&testing in EDA.
+This is the website source on ai4eda, including our recent projects in EDA.

-See more info at https://ai4verification.github.io/
+See more info at https://noahai4eda.github.io/